mubtAAhij/DragonSync-iOS/README.md

    - Connect your iOS device to your computer.
    - In Xcode, select your device from the build target options.
    - Click the **Build and Run** button to install and launch the app on your device.

-## Usage
-**WarDragon Direct ZMQ**
-- Ensure that your device is connected to the same network as your WarDragon or host system.
-- Launch the app & choose ZMQ from settings
-- Tap the address and enter the IP of the WarDragon (use `arp -a` for example)
-- Start the listener & status and drone detection will happen automatically.

-**Multicast**
-- Start dragonsync.py and wardragon-monitor.py from the DragonSync repo.
-- From the DroneId repo start zmq_decoder.py and WiFi/BT sniffer.

-(Default multicast address is pre-configured for `dragonsync.py`, adjust per network requirements.)

-  _**Refer to [dragonsync.py](https://github.com/alphafox02/DragonSync) for detailed instructions & commands**_

 ## Credits
 We extend our gratitude for their contributions to the open-source community, which have been instrumental in the development of this application.